Know Yourself (Socrates)

 What do you think happened to the “freaks” who complained about him?

-A few years later they were expelled from Athens.
+A few years later Athens expelled all of them.
 There are also rumors that they committed suicide.
 Because after the incident, no one talked to these guys.
 So the Athenians realize their mistake, but it’s too late for everyone.

 Yet today no one remembers those complacent creatures.
 But we have been reading Socrates for 2500 years…